-I’ve just returned from two weeks in Nepal where I spent time volunteering with Go Kiwi Go in the lakeside city of Pokhara.
+I’ve recently spent two weeks in Nepal where I volunteered with Go Kiwi Go in the lakeside city of Pokhara.

-I flew to Kathmandu and took the 30-minute flight to Pokhara, a tourist hub for those looking to hike in the Annapurna mountains.
+I flew from Kathmandu on the regular 30-minute flight to Pokhara, which is a tourist hub for those looking to hike in the Annapurna mountains.

 Since I’ve returned home my Facebook feed has been filled with friends on luxurious holidays, off to the theatre, drinking fancy cocktails and I look at that now through the filter of the lives that weaved through mine in Nepal.
 We truly don’t know how lucky we are.
 It was good to be able to give some practical, hands on help, rather than just be a tourist.